CJI3751/torchdiy/README.md

-# ztorch
+# torchdiy

-ztorch -- A hobby project just like torch for learning how to design a deep learning framework.
+torchdiy -- A hobby project just like torch for learning how to design a deep learning framework.